anugrahchemparathy/anugrahchemparathy.github.io/_pages/index.md

 <hr>

 Hello!
 I'm Anugrah.
-Among other things, I'm a student at MIT majoring in computer science and engineering.
+Among other things, I'm a student at MIT majoring in Computer Science and Engineering.
+I graduated from undergrad in 2024 and am currently a masters student.